-of each chap ter.
 Chapter 1.
-Getting started as a member4 Explains what it means to be in a Medicare prescription drug plan and how to use this booklet.
+Getting started as a member......4

+Explains what it means to be in a Medicare prescription drug plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.

-Chapter 2.
-Important phone numbers and resources22 Tells you how to get in touch with our plan (Mutual of Omaha Rx) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
+Tells you how to get in touch with our plan (Mutual of Omaha Rx) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.

 Chapter 3.
-Using the plan's coverage for your Part D prescription drugs37 Explains rules you need to follow when you get your Part D drugs.
+Using the plan's coverage for your Part D prescription drugs37

+Explains rules you need to follow when you get your Part D drugs.
 Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
 Tells which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to coverage for certain drugs.
 Explains where to get your prescriptions filled.
 Tells about the plan's programs for drug safety and managing medications.

-Chapter 4.
-What you pay for your Part D prescription drugs60 Tells about the four stages of drug coverage (Deductible Stage, Initial Coverage Period, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
+Tells about the four stages of drug coverage (Deductible Stage, Initial Coverage Period, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
 Explains the five cost-sharing tiers for your Part D drugs and tells what you must pay for a drug in each cost-sharing tier.

-Chapter 5.
-Asking us to pay our share of the costs for covered drugs89 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered drugs.
+Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered drugs.

 Chapter 6.
-Your rights and responsibilities96
+Your rights and responsibilities95